Wolcott PD search for carjacking suspects following kidnapping of 5-year-old; child found safe

 According to police, the suspect with the victim’s vehicle, and the 5-year-old child inside, along with the blue Kia, turned right and drove in the direction of Waterbury.
 Police issued a BOLO, and an Amber Alert was sent out to all area towns.

-At approx. 1:45 am Monday morning, Chief Stephens of the Wolcott Police Department, located the victim’s vehicle on Knollwood Drive at Split Rock Drive in the middle of the street.
-The Chief located the child in the back seat of the vehicle, sleeping.
-The mother was brought to the scene where she was reunited with her daughter and medical officials checked out the child, who appears to be physically unharmed.
+At approx. 1:45 a.m.
+Monday, Chief Stephens of the Wolcott Police Department located the victim’s vehicle on Knollwood Drive at Split Rock Drive in the middle of the street.
+The Chief found the child sleeping in the back seat of the vehicle.
+The mother was brought to the scene, where she was reunited with her daughter and medical officials checked out the child, who appears to be physically unharmed.

-Police are still actively searching for those involved, who will be charged with stealing the motor vehicle, but also 2 counts of Kidnapping, and 2 counts of Risk of Injury to a Minor.
+Edward Stephens, Wolcott Police Chief, told News 8 Monday, “We had the ambulance come to check on the condition of the child; the child seemed to be fine.
+She did remember them getting into the car and driving it away.”